klauer/epics-sumo-mirror/doc/reference-sumo-db.rst

 This command replaces a :term:`version` of a :term:`module` with a new :term:`version`.
 All the data of the :term:`module` is copied.
 If sourcespec is given, the command changes the source part according to this parameter.
-A sourcespec has the form "path PATH" or "darcs URL" or "darcs URL TAG".
+A sourcespec has the form "path PATH" or "REPOTYPE URL" or "REPOTYPE URL TAG".
+REPOTYPE may be "darcs" or "hg".
 Both, URL or TAG may be "*", in this case the original URL or TAG remains unchanged.

 clonemodule [OLD-MODULE] [NEW-MODULE] {VERSIONS}
 ++++++++++++++++++++++++++++++++++++++++++++++++